 - Vulnerable to Cure II cast being interrupted with crowd control

 - Cure II's cast time delays healing after you have been crowd controlled

 - Party defense buff and AoE heal are locked behind using a gap closer on an enemy

 is your basic damage spell.
 Use it to contribute damage whenever you are not doing anything else.
 It is not very threatening on its own, but it helps to wear down the enemy, drain their resources, and secure kills.
 Take advantage of its short cast time to reposition between casts, especially to duck back behind a wall until your GCD comes back up, disrupting enemy line of sight and making it much more difficult for them to damage you.

 is your burst damage GCD.
 It has a short cooldown, so try to use it frequently, especially when your allies are bursting someone down or when enemies are grouped close enough to get hit by the AoE.
 It is also one of your only instant-cast GCDs, so it can be used to keep up the pressure while chasing, retreating, or repositioning.
-Its 30y cast range is longer than any other targeted attack, other than certain Limit Breaks, which can sometimes provide a unique advantage.

 The limited nature of all healing resources in PvP means that you must approach healing with a very different mindset from what you may be used to.
 You must consider whether healing someone will actually save them or if it would be a waste of a limited resource that could be put to better use.
 For example, if someone is crowd controlled (stun, silence, etc.) withoutand is taking heavy damage, it is extremely difficult to keep them alive with external healing.
 If they have no MP to use even if you keep them alive for a few more seconds, there is almost no hope of them making it out alive.